coreos/tectonic-docs/Documentation/troubleshooting/bootkube_recovery_tool.md

 If an [external etcd][external-etcd] cluster is running, the control plane can be extracted directly from etcd:

 ```
-$ bootkube recover --recovery-dir=recovered --etcd-servers=<etcd-server-ip>:2379 --kubeconfig=/etc/kubernetes/kubeconfig
+$ bootkube recover --recovery-dir=recovered --etcd-ca-path=/path/to/ca --etcd-certificate-path=/path/to/cert --etcd-private-key-path=/path/to/key --etcd-servers=https://<FQDN>:2379 --kubeconfig=/etc/kubernetes/kubeconfig
 ```

-Replace `etcd-server-ip` with the IP address of your etcd cluster.
+Replace `FQDN` with the DNS record pointing to the etcd cluster, and set the proper paths to the etcd TLS key, certificate, and CA.

 ### Recovery with an external etcd backup